 Mash the sweet potatoes: Transfer the sweet potato to a large mixing bowl.
 Mash with a potato masher until smooth.
 Allow to cool for 5 minutes.

-Mix the dough: Add flour, egg yolk, and salt to the mashed sweet potato and mix well to combine.
+Mix the dough: Add 3/4 cup all-purpose flour, 1 egg yolk, and 1/4 tsp salt to the mashed sweet potato and mix well to combine.

 Knead the dough: Once the mixture begins to come together, transfer to a clean, lightly floured work surface.
 Knead with your hands for about 5 minutes to form a smooth ball of dough.